 When all the royal guests and people were gathered in, the High Mass was celebrated in both churches.
 Never was a more joyous or more reverent rite observed in that city, before or since.
-At its conclusion, Archbishop Illtyd placed the laurel crown upon Arthur's brow and proclaimed him ' Emperor of the West.
+At its conclusion, Archbishop Illtyd placed the laurel crown upon Arthur's brow and proclaimed him 'Emperor of the West.

 Not to be eclipsed by her husband's glory, Gwenhwyvar likewise received a crown and became the Empress of the West.
-Then did such merrymaking ensue in both churches that the delighted congregations hastened back and forth from one church to the other to enjoy the festivity, and to fill their ears with the lovely singing of the churchmen and the beauty of the Emperor and his Empress.
+Then did such merrymaking ensue in both churches that the delighted congregations hastened back and forth from one church to the other to enjoy the festivity, and to fill their ears with the lovely singing of the churchmen and the fields around the city.